trofi/trofi.github.io.gen/posts/259-shrinking-closure-example.md

 I developed a few hacks to find things quickly.
-The primary hack is to grep dependency graph of an executable-only package (say, a game) for `-dev` packages in it's runtime closure.
+The primary hack is to grep dependency graph of an executable-only package (say, a game) for `-dev` packages in its runtime closure.
 Here is an example for `fheroes2`
 package:

 ```